demisto/content/Packs/JoeSecurity/Integrations/JoeSecurityV2/README.md

-Access the full set of possibilities the JoeSandbox Cloud provides via RESTful Web API v2.
+Access the full set of possibilities the Joe Sandbox Cloud provides via RESTful Web API v2.
 This integration was integrated and tested with version 3.18.0 of [jbxapi](https://github.com/joesecurity/jbxapi).

+Some changes have been made that might affect your existing content.
+If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes).

 ## Configure Joe Security v2 on Cortex XSOAR